Keisuke Serizawa

 Keisuke Serizawa has produced numerous masterpieces in illustrated books sometimes in Japanese and other times in contemporary western style, including Don Quixote, Vincent Van Gogh, A Day at Mashiko, Ainu Art and Butsuge (poems of Soetsu Yangi).
 Over three hundred limited editions reveal his vast knowledge of human psychology as well as of the natural world and are highly prized among collectors.
 1979 Mingei Catalogue at page 9.

-Despite the fact that numerous books were apparently produced, they are illusive.
+Despite the fact that numerous books were apparently produced, they are seldom seen.
 I am aware of the following books.

-• 1948, Landscapes of Okinawa.
+• 1948, Okinawa Fubutsu (Views of Okinawa).
 For more information on this book, click here.
+This book is available, see below.

 • 1943, Ryukyu no Katatsuki (Ryukyuan Prints), Kyoto, Kyoto Shoin, 15 pages with printed cloth samples, 8 photographic illustrations, 11 illustrations of paper stencils, 13 drawings of the textile printing process 67 pages of text.